YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 Uptick infrastructure provides a set of advanced modularized business protocols on top of Uptick Chain, which are developed by a team with extensive experience in the blockchain industry, and are designed to support a diverse range of business-related NFT functions and features, some of which include:

-1. Interoperable ERC & CW Asset Standards
+* Interoperable ERC & CW Asset Standards

-1. Interchain NFTs via IBC & EVM Networks
+* Interchain NFTs via IBC & EVM Networks

-1. DeFi Protocols for the NFT Economy
+* DeFi Protocols for the NFT Economy

-1. Interchain NFT Metadata Standard
+* Interchain NFT Metadata Standard

-1. Decentralized Data as a Service
+* Decentralized Data as a Service

-Uptick Network is built on the Cosmos SDK and secured by the Tendermint consensus engine.
+Uptick Network is built on the Cosmos-SDK and secured by the Tendermint consensus engine.
 It is classified as an application-oriented chain, and optimized to support specific applications and use cases within the broader blockchain ecosystem.

  Additionally, Uptick Network functions as an independent blockchain zone within the wider Cosmos ecosystem.
 It follows the general token utility and incentive model of Cosmos, but also adds its own innovative support for NFT-related infrastructure, ecosystem development, and extended DAO governance.

-_For more details about the technology and architecture of Uptick Network, please refer to [the](https://github.com/UptickNetwork/uptick-mainnet/blob/main/README.md) **Technical Whitepaper**
+For more details about the technology and architecture of Uptick Network, please refer to the[**Technical Whitepaper** ](https://github.com/UptickNetwork/Uptick-KB/blob/main/WHITEPAPER_Technical.md)

 **Token Utility**

 Uptick Network's vision is to provide a fundamental framework for the creation and use of high-quality NFTs in the business world.
 This includes the necessary underlying blockchain technology, along with various other tools to support an array of different commercial environments.

-For Uptick Network's specific tokenomics model, please refer to the**[Token Economics]** section.
+For Uptick Network's specific tokenomics model, please refer to the **[Token Economics]** section.

-Tokens managed by Uptick Chain are not limited to the native tokens supported by the Cosmos SDK.
+Tokens managed by Uptick Chain are not limited to the native tokens supported by the Cosmos-SDK.
 They also include ERC-20-based tokens and NFTs.
-Uptick Network has developed a fee model that not only aligns with the Cosmos SDK, but is also compatible with the EVM, providing flexibility for a wide range of tokens.
+Uptick Network has developed a fee model that not only aligns with the Cosmos-SDK, but is also compatible with the EVM, providing flexibility for a wide range of tokens.

  UPTICK is the native platform token used on Uptick Chain, and its utility is divided into four main categories:

-1. Fees
+* Fees

-1. Staking
+* Staking

-1. General Governance
+* General Governance

-1. Extended Rule-based Governance
+* Extended Rule-based Governance

 <img src="https://github.com/UptickNetwork/Uptick-KB/blob/main/image/RuleBased.PNG" width="450px">